hud-code/blinqr.io/src/content/docs/getting-started/assembly.md

 ---
 title: Assembly Guide
-description: Step-by-step instructions for assembling your BlinQR device.
+description: Step-by-step instructions for assembling your blinqr device.
 ---

-This guide walks you through assembling your BlinQR device on a breadboard.
+This guide walks you through assembling your blinqr device on a breadboard.
 Once you've verified everything works, you can move to a more permanent solution.

 ## Before You Start